FFmpeg/FFV1/ffv1.md

 Decoders SHOULD ignore these bits.

 Note in case these bits are used in a later revision of this specification: any revision of this specification SHOULD care about avoiding to add 40 bits of content after `SliceContent` for version 0 and 1 of the bitstream.
-Background: due to some non conforming encoders, some bitstreams where found with 40 extra bits corresponding to `error_status` and `slice_crc_parity`, a decoder conforming to the revised specification could not do the difference between a revised bitstream and a buggy bitstream.
+Background: Due to some non-conforming encoders, some bitstreams were found with 40 extra bits corresponding to "error_status" and "slice_crc_parity".
+As a result, a decoder conforming to the revised specification could not distinguish between a revised bitstream and a buggy bitstream.

 ## Slice Header